FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 ### :question: Research question :question:

-To what extent do holidays in European cities and temperature in European cities effect AirBNB prices in European cities and to what extent does the temperature influence the effect of holidays on AirBNB prices?
+To what extent do holidays in European cities, which use and temperature in European cities effect AirBNB prices in European cities which use the euro and to what extent does the temperature influence the effect of holidays on AirBNB prices?

 ## Conceptual model